Sam98989/Final-RecorderApp-2-3/README.md

 2. AVFoundation - To play, record, and process audio.

-what was used:

-AVAudioSession:
+* AVAudioSession:
 An object that communicates to the system how you intend to use audio in your app.

-AVAudioPlayer:
+* AVAudioPlayer:
 An object that plays audio data from a file or buffer.

-AVAudioRecorder:
+* AVAudioRecorder:
 an object that records audio data to a file.

 3. Accessibility (VoiceControl)